1913 Studebaker strike: Aftermath

-In spite of the strike, which caused a short-term disruption to Studebaker's production level, the company managed to produce at near-maximum production capacity for the year and sold over 35,000 cars.
-The failure of the strike severely impacted the IWW's efforts in Detroit, causing their local membership to drastically decrease; however, the union still maintained a presence in the city, where they operated educational and work relief programs.
+Despite the strike, which caused a short-term disruption to Studebaker's production level, the company managed to produce at near-maximum production capacity for the year and sold over 35,000 cars.
+The failure of the strike severely impacted the IWW's efforts in Detroit, causing their local membership to decrease drastically; however, the union still maintained a presence in the city, where they operated educational and work relief programs.
 Additionally, the union planned to continue organizing efforts at Ford, with labor historian Philip S. Foner stating that it was widely acknowledged at the time that the IWW was planning to conduct strike action against Ford sometime in early 1914.
 This fear of activity from the IWW, among other reasons, contributed to Ford announcing a $5 daily wage for workers at their Highland Park Plant in January 1914.
-Prior to this, the average daily pay for Ford workers had been $2.34.
+Before this, Ford workers' average daily pay was $2.34.
 Despite this, IWW members were active in Detroit as late as 1933, when they became involved in some of the first strikes of the Great Depression.
 In 1932, they counted about 80 members in Detroit.